russross/s3fslite/README.md

 This mounts the file system with a file cache, makes stored files publicly browsable, and allows all users of the local machine to use the mount.

+I also put my S3 access key and secret access key in `/etc/passwd-s3fs` with the form:

+    ACCESSKEY:SECRETACCESSKEY

+s3fs knows to look for it there, so you do not have to provide it on the command line.

 And now for the README that was included with the original code (with a few updates):